DACS-BAKKER/breadth-and-depth-first-searches-echen20/ReadMe.txt

 Project Files:
+CannibalsAndMissionaries - contains a completed C&M file solver with breadth and depth first search implementations.
+It also contains private class RiverNode
-CannibalsAndMissionaries - contains a completed RiverState - contains code for RiverState which holds the array for the problem as well as knowing how to find next moves CMGraphics - my graphics representation of the problem, with red representing cannibals and black representing missionaries, and blue as boat
+RiverState - contains code for RiverState which holds the array for the problem as well as knowing how to find next moves CMGraphics - my graphics representation of the problem, with red representing cannibals and black representing missionaries, and blue as boat